Effective equidistribution of horospherical flows in infinite volume rank one homogeneous spaces: Introduction

 \emph{Acknowledgements:} We would like to thank Amir Mohammadi for suggesting this problem, as well as for his support and guidance.
 We would also like to thank Wenyu Pan for bringing \cite{friendly} to our attention.
+We are also grateful to the anonymous referee for their insightful comments on an earlier version of this manuscript, which significantly improved the paper.
 The first author was partially supported by the Eric and Wendy Schmidt Fund for Strategic Innovation.
 The second author was supported in part by the National Science and Engineering Research Council of Canada (NSERC) PGSD3-502346-2017.